Zeyu-Li/choose_your_own_adventure_react_maker/README.md

 ![demo](images/demo.gif)

-This demo is also available if you build the project as it is right now
+This demo is also available if you build the project as it is right now or the link [here](https://zeyu-li.github.io/choose_your_own_adventure_react_maker/adventure_template/build/index.html)